UntouchedOdin0/Full-Streaming-Overlay/README.md

 # Full Streaming Overlay
 A streaming overlay fully made using only code.

+# Todo:
+- Rename it from Full Streaming Overlay - I feel it is not a relevant name
+- Make the sign in process easier
+- Add token refreshing
+- Retrieve latest values on startup
+- Basic Settings page?

 ## Getting Started
 These instructions will help you installing the overlay!